TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lesson.md

 3. **Lab**
     * This lab has students running code that gets them thinking about aliasing and scope.
 They must also create a stack trace for a program to show their understanding of scope.
 4. **Debrief**
-    * Take any questions from students
+    * Take time to review Scope, Aliasing, and Stack Traces

 ###Accommodation/Differentiation
 If students are moving quickly, they can look ahead at the project spec or research the game Oregon Trail for context.